hpi-studyu/studyu/docker/README.md

 Before your own Supabase instance can be started, the default Supabase secrets need to be changed and assigned to Supabase and StudyU.

-1. Copy the example Supabase configuration `cp supabase/.env.example supabase/.env`
+1. Create a copy of the example Supabase configuration `cp supabase/.env.example supabase/.env`
 2. Choose a password for the postgres database (`POSTGRES_PASSWORD`) and a `JWT_SECRET` for [Supabase Auth](https://supabase.com/docs/learn/auth-deep-dive/auth-deep-dive-jwts) with at least 32 characters.
 Then [generate](https://supabase.com/docs/guides/hosting/overview#api-keys) the corresponding